bbauska/Anti-Project2025/anti.md

 exemptions to the contraceptive mandate.
 HHS should rescind these contracts and establish an advisory committee that is compliant with the Federal Advisory Committee Act and has members that are committed to women’s preventive services and are not pro-abortion ideologues.”
-[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24] Project 2025 claimed the Health Resources and Services Administration should not have the authority to add male condoms to the contraceptive coverage benefit , since “Congress explicitly limited the mandate to ‘women’s’ preventive care and screenings.”
+[Department of Health and Human Services, Chapter 14, Project 2025, accessed 6/24/24]</p>

+<p>Project 2025 claimed the Health Resources and Services Administration should not have the
+authority to add male condoms to the contraceptive coverage benefit , since “Congress explicitly limited the mandate to ‘women’s’ preventive care and screenings.”
 “Eliminate men’s preventive services from the women’s preventive services mandate.
 In December 2021, HRSA updated its women’s